 The NPZ is a federally designated area that comprises 46-square miles, including the neighborhoods just south, east and north of Nashville’s central business district.

 The NPZ operates with the combined efforts of more than 150 supporting partners, and are broken into six subzones, each with its own captain.

 Subzone 2 Captain: Edgehill Neighborhood Partnership

 Subzone 5 Captain: Urban League of Middle Tennessee

 These subzone captains and the more than 150 supporting partners from government, local institutions, nonprofits and community organizations work together, with the help of federal resources, to provide needed resources in each subzone.

 The NPZ represents a quarter of the county’s overall violent crimes, including nearly half of its homicides and a third of its robberies.
 And overall, the NPZ reports a poverty rate of 37.61%.
 NPZ residents face low post-secondary education levels, as well as infrastructure and safety concerns that make upward mobility, affordable housing and employment more difficult to obtain.

-Affordable Housing Workgroup Goal: Preserve and increase access to affordable housing for families and residents within the NPZ
+Affordable Housing Workgroup Focus: Preserve and increase access to affordable housing options for residents of the NPZ

-Infrastructure Workgroup Goal: Increase access and awareness of transportation and infrastructure related inequities affecting residents within the NPZ
+Infrastructure Workgroup Focus: Increase access and awareness of COVID-19 resources in transit challenged communities within the NPZ.